By Nerea Boada, on 9 March 2023

 Although it's common to hear the words "goals" and "objectives" used interchangeably, marketing goals and marketing objectives are actually two separate things.
-Marketing goals are long term, expansive, and are often inspired by the mission and purpose of a company.
+Marketing goals are long-term, expansive, and often inspired by the mission and purpose of a company.
 On the other hand, marketing objectives are more specific in scope and should be measurable, either using statistics, time frames, or both.

 Below we’ve outlined 10 examples of marketing objectives you can set for your next campaigns.